R-Ladies-Stockholm/Package-Basics-Presentation/Package_presentation.md

 - *Do not confuse!* To as large extent as possible, use the same argument names as some package you build your package upon, or are familiar with.
-- Give reproducable examples for different functionalities of your function and write down definitions.
+- Give reproducible examples for different functionalities of your function and write down definitions.
 - Complement with describing your method in a journal article or a vignette.